MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 image: ShadertoyParticles.png
 ---

 In this blog post I want to talk about the development of a library that I started working on more than a year ago - [TensorFrost](https://github.com/MichaelMoroz/TensorFrost).
-Under the hood it's a static optimizing tensor compiler with a focus on being able to do more "shader-like" things while still having the ability to do high level linear algebra for ML in numpy-like syntax.
+Under the hood it's a static optimizing tensor compiler with a focus on being able to do more "shader-like" things while still having the ability to do high level linear algebra for ML in numpy-like syntax with automatic differentiation support.

-I started working on it 14 months ago, when I was working on neural variational monte carlo (NVMC) in Unity - it became obvious that Machine Learning, let alone of this kind, is simply a no go without the required tools.
+I started working on it 14 months ago, when I was working on neural variational monte carlo (NVMC) in Unity.
+After some time it became obvious that Machine Learning, let alone of this kind, is simply a no go without the required tools.
 To make it even remotely work I needed to cut a lot of corners.
-Instead of using backpropagation I used evolution strategies (ES), the neural network was hardcoded into a single kernel (including the determinant which was computed in a single thread in the same kernel!), and the reduction operations were very primitive "loop over all elements per thread", which don't map that well to GPU's.
+Instead of using backpropagation I used evolution strategies, the neural network was hardcoded into a single kernel (including the determinant which was computed in a single thread in the same kernel!), and the reduction operations were very primitive "loop over all elements per thread", which don't map that well to GPU's.
 Finding the median of an array was annoying, and I didn't bother with making a sorting algorithm, so I just found the "approximate" median, and there are probably other things I forgot about.

 While this did perform extremely fast for small systems (like 2-4 electrons and small network), it scaled horribly for anything larger.
 From some point there is just not enough registers on the GPU's streaming multiprocessor (SM) to store the entire neural network state so you really need a smart and dynamic way to combine neural network operations together in kernels that optimally use groupshared memory, unless you want to performance to drop to nearly zero.

 Of course while I realized these problems exist - intially I thought I'd try to go forward with the old approach, and try to implement a somewhat more advanced optimization algorithm and maybe make it work *a bit* better.
 Since backpropagation would be so compicated for this model, I couldn't be bothered with writing it by hand in shaders - so I chose a more advanced evolution based algorithm - LM-MA-ES (Limited Memory Matrix Adaptation Evolution Strategies).
-It already required a lot of matrix operation I decided to make a small tensor library in C# for Unity.
+It already required a lot of matrix operation.
+And then I decided to make a small tensor library in C# for Unity.

 As you might have already guessed, it turned out to be the complete opposite of **"small"**, and it instead transformed into having a lot more tools and features than I originally anticipated (hello scope creeep 👋).